Selected Questions and Answers on PET Bottles

 When consumers hear the name “polyethylene terephthalate”, they often think of phthalates, which are used as plasticisers.
 One of the reasons why phthalates are a repeated topic of public discussion is that several of them have hormone-like effects, but phthalates and other plasticisers are not used in the manufacture of PET bottles.
 For this reason, if they were detected in the mineral waters at all, it was only in such low concentrations which cannot explain the measured estrogenic activities.

-Bisphenol A belongs to a group of substances which can have a hormone-like (estrogen) effect.
+Bisphenol A belongs to a group of substances which can have a hormone-like (oestrogen) effect.
 The substance can be contained in articles made of plastic, including those which have contact with food.
-Examples of this are drinking cups, plastic dishes and the inside coating of cans, but Bisphenol A is not contained in PET bottles.
+Examples of this are drinking cups, plastic dishes and the inside coating of cans.
+However, bisphenol A is not used for the manufacture of PET bottles.
+In recent tests, trace amounts of bisphenol A contamination were found in some cases.
+This means that there could be trace amounts leached into mineral water.
+The amounts emitted are far below the threshold for the transfer of bisphenol A to food, 50 micrograms per kg, and therefore do not pose a health risk.

 Sometimes mineral water from PET bottles has a sweetish fruity taste.
 What does this mean?